 - A maintenance stipend in line with UKRI rates (provisional £15,044 for full time award holders in 2019/20, expected to be confirmed February 2019)

 - Length of funding: 3.5 years, unless you are already in your first year of study when you apply then the length of funding will be reduced accordingly

-- Number of Scholarships: There will be 25 Chancellor’s International Scholarships available.
+- Number of Awards: There will be 25 Chancellor’s international awards available.